-With respect to indirect investments in precious metals (currently only gold certificates), these are only sourced from partners who are committed to adhering to the London Bullion Market Association's (LBMA) Responsible Gold Guidance.
+Indirect investments in precious metals, currently exclusively gold certificates, are used for further diversification.
+These are only sourced from partners who are committed to adhering to the London Bullion Market Association's (LBMA) Responsible Gold Guidance.
 This Guidance aims to prevent gold from contributing to systematic or widespread human rights abuses, conflict financing, money laundering or terrorist financing.